Disney World Essentials: What to Pack in Your Disney Day Bag

 Heat, rain, and sun are all factors that will affect your Disney experience at any time during the year.

-During the months of November through March, chilly mornings and cool evenings can also be an issue.
+During the months of November through March, chilly mornings and cool evenings are also something to consider.

 For these reasons, bring along the following: